-Greece: In mid-2021 country plans to shut down coal-fired TPP Megalopoli III11.
-September 2020. / SEE Energy News
+Greece: In mid-2021 country plans to shut down coal-fired TPP Megalopoli III, SEE Energy News

 A decision was taken to shut down Megalopoli III, located in the Peloponnese, ahead of schedule as this facility has operated for a total of just one week since spring, indicating its output is no longer required so the Greek Public Power Corporation (PPC) is planning to shut down its coal-fired thermal power plant Megalopoli III in mid-2021, which is six months ahead of previously agreed timetable.